tiagocostarebelo/react-daily-challenges/beginner/daily-react-002-toggle-button/README.md

 ## Additional Steps

 - Use CSS transitions for smooth state changes.
-- AAllow keyboard accessibility with Enter or Space.
+- Allow keyboard accessibility with Enter or Space.
-- Abstract toggle logic into a custom hook (useToggle).

 ## Approach